moontracer/buttoncheck/README.md

 6. When someone clicks player name, trigger API request that retrieves all videos containing said player in database.
 7. Play button containing timestamp of video (Do I want youtube links as strings in my database?
 Is that okay?)
 8. Report functionality (Still do not know how to handle this)

+How am I going to handle this report functionality?

+Email!!!

+What's wrong with the video?
+--
+Usage of Hate Speech (Racism, Transphobia, etc.)
+Incorrect Video Link / Video Unavailable
+Other (Please elaborate below)

+If other was selected or you'd like to elaborate on either of the above points, please feel the field below.

+Submit

+The main question that I have right now is this:

+How will I know which video the user is reporting when they click that button?
+It's the thing that's currently tossing me for the biggest loop.